madetech/ops-cookbook/docs/intro.md

 # Ops Cookbook Intro

-Simple ops recipes, often in Terraform to drop into your project immediatly adding value.
+Simple ops recipes, often in Terraform to drop into your project immediately adding value.

 ## Prerequisites